 Felony battery is a criminal offense under Florida Statutes, Section 784.041.
 It is an unlawful act of a person touching or hitting another person intentionally and causing great bodily harm to him.
 A person who is a serial offender and has been charged with Battery on earlier occasions can also be charged with the offense of felony battery.

-In Florida, Felony Battery is the most serious of all Battery offenses with Misdemeanor Battery and Aggravated Battery being first and second level Battery offenses.
-Felony Battery is the third-degree Battery offense in terms of bodily harm caused by the defendant.
+In Florida, Felony Battery is the most serious of all Battery offenses with Misdemeanor Battery and Aggravated Battery being first and second-level Battery offenses.
+Felony Battery is a third-degree Battery offense in terms of bodily harm caused by the defendant.
 A person can be charged with Misdemeanor Battery even when the victim has not sustained any bodily injury.
 The charge of Felony Battery is applied only when the victim has sustained significant injury because of the act of the defendant.

 What is the definition of Felony Battery – Florida Law?

 Section 784.041 Florida Statutes clearly defines Felony Battery as a third-degree Battery offense where a person intentionally strikes another person without his consent and causes great bodily harm to him, leading to permanent disability or permanent disfigurement.

-Aggravated Battery in Florida is a second-degree felony for which a defendant can receive a sentence of imprisonment of up to 15 years and a fine of up to $10000.
-It is considered a higher or more serious offense than simple Battery for which there cannot be imprisonment for more than a year and a fine not more than $1000.
+Aggravated Battery in Florida is a second-degree felony for which a defendant can receive a sentence of imprisonment of up to 15 years and a fine of up to $ 10,000.
+It is considered a higher or more serious offense than simple Battery for which there cannot be imprisonment for more than a year and a fine of not more than $1000.

 What Are the Battery Laws in Florida?